maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > **_Food for brain:_**
 >
-> * You have been moving around the data object called alice.txt in the exercises so far.
+> * You have been playing around the data object called alice.txt in the exercises so far.
 What is in this file?
 Hint: you can use command line ditor on Lisa or go to the source - https://www.gutenberg.org/cache/epub/28885/pg28885.txt
 > * If you were to write a one-liner description for alice.txt what would it be?
 > * Now think about how you would split this description in useful metadata
->

 #### 9.1.1 Exercise

 Now that you have investigated the content of the data object alice.txt, let's assume you want to use this file for collaboration as data.
 You may want to make its content easily accessible for your peers instead of everyone having to digging through it like you just did.
 Think separating the chapters in separate data objects, or putting the licence as a separate file, maybe a separate file to capture additional infromation (author, year of publication/revision, etc.) etc. Or you may choose to add the relevant information in some form of metadata and leave the original file as is.